In this article, we will be showing how to add Posts in WordPress.

 The image below shows my post after adding a Header section and Image.
 You can play with the settings of the items by using the properties panel displayed on the right-hand side of the page.

-Till now we have successfully added some contents to the post and can publish it by hitting on the Publish button.
+Till now we have successfully added some content to the post and can publish it by hitting on the Publish button.
 But before doing that let us explore the options which you need to know before publishing your posts.

 On the right-hand side under the Document tab, you will find several settings associated with your posts. if you don’t see the options click on the settings icon.
 Let’s talk about all the options available starting for the top.